Great Hiking Trails and Nature Walks in Uganda.

 One can go on various nature walks and hikes in Murchison Falls National Park and choose from multiple areas.

 The new Baker Trail will also go through the park as you can hike from South Sudan to Lake Albert and follow the Trail of the Discoverers Samuel and Florence Baker.
-If you are an avid hiker, take a look at our hiking advice and tips for Africa.
+If you are an avid hiker, look at our hiking advice and tips for Africa.

 The most famous Hike is to the top of the falls, and you can also hike in Ziwa Rhino Sanctuary.